-Over the past three years we have experienced growth by strategically deploying capital to facilitate internal growth, as well as acquiring seven Stand-Alone Businesses, four in the Less-Than-Truckload segment, two in the Logistics & Warehousing segment and one in the Specialized & Industrial Services segment.
-Additionally, we have completed two minority equity investments as well as a number of strategic Tuck-in Acquisitions to complement our existing Business Units.
+Over the past three years we have experienced growth by strategically deploying capital to facilitate internal growth, as well as acquiring eleven Stand-Alone Businesses, six in the Less-Than-Truckload segment, three in the Logistics & Warehousing segment, one in the Specialized & Industrial Services segment and one in the U.S. & International Logistics segment.
+Strategic Tuck-in Acquisitions were also completed to complement our existing Business Units.